I ran my first-ever marathon in Honolulu back in 2013. In retrospect, I had no idea what I was doing.

 I’m pretty selective with the races I sign up for these days.
-Time is such a commodity, and if I’m going to spend 4 months training, the course itself had better be an experience.
+Time is such a commodity, and if I’m going to spend 4 months training for a race, the course itself had better be an experience.

-I started my marathon training back in September, and knocked out all of the long training runs, despite a busy schedule with lots of work travel.
+I started my marathon training back in September, and knocked out all of the long training runs, despite a busy schedule and lots of work travel.
 It wasn’t always easy, especially because the training plan was more about elevation gain than it was about mileage.
-Neighborhood/beach runs weren’t going to cut it for this race.
+Neighborhood/beach runs weren’t going to cut it for Death Valley.

-By the time November rolled around, I was feeling very prepared for the race.
-I was knocking out 1-2 longer trail runs each week, and becoming more familiar with the local East Bay trails in the process.
+I was knocking out 1-2 longer trail runs each week and becoming more familiar with the local East Bay trails in the process.
 When daylight savings rolled through, I got into a routine of early morning runs, hitting the road around 5am to beat traffic to various trailheads.
 I discovered the magic of solitude before sunrise on the trail.

 I was crushed!
 I knew this was a possibility, but I figured it wouldn’t happen to me.

 What was I going to do?
-I didn’t want all of my training to “go to waste”, but had a busy calendar for the remainder of 2019… The likelihood of finding a comparable replacement race didn’t seem great.
+I didn’t want all of my training to “go to waste”, but had a crazy calendar for the remainder of 2019.
+Finding a comparable replacement race in the 11th hour didn’t seem likely.